antoinebartholomew/TaskLion/README.md

 Step 2: Post Tasks that you can do
 ![CreateTask](/public/images/readme/create.jpg)

-Step 2: Serach for Tasks that you need done
+Step 2: Search for Tasks that you need helpvwith
 ![CreateTask](/public/images/readme/search.jpg)

 #### Who maintains Taskr?